-‘A Practical Guide to Extradition Law Post-Brexit’ by Myles Grandison, Kathryn Howarth, Daniel Sternberg, Benjamin Seifert, Émilie Pottle, Saoirse Townshend, Emily Wilsdon, Juliet Wells
+‘A Practical Guide to Extradition Law Post-Brexit – Second Edition’ by Daniel Sternberg, Nicholas Dobbs, Kathryn Howarth, Anisa Kassamali, Nancy Kelehar, Benjamin Seifert, Émilie Pottle, Saoirse Townshend

 Read a FREE chapter online now